obrien-lab-psu/A-recently-discovered-class-of-tertiary-structure-is-common-across-proteomes-and-associated-/README.md

   individual_analysis.py ---> Structural enrichment test

   All the data required to run these tests are located under DATA/ folder for each organism.
   They were obtained as described in the Methods.
 ```
+### Note for the Structural enrichement tests.
+All the p-values have been calculated already, so running the code will not do anything.
+Why?
+The code check the `DATA` folder if a p-value has been calculated.
+If so, the code will not run.
+Please provide new input if you plan to use the code.

 ## Entanglement Demo

 An example has been calculated for the <u>E.coli 50S ribosomal subunit</u> (**PDB ID**: 6XZ7 chain S)